f135ta/SimpleProxy/README.md

     }
 }
 ```
-3) In your application statup, configure Simple Proxy to know which interceptors and attributes you will be using.
+3) In your application startup, configure Simple Proxy to know which interceptors and attributes you will be using.

 ```csharp
 public void ConfigureServices(IServiceCollection services)